Teleological Arguments for God’s Existence

 Tilting the conceptual landscape via prior commitments is both an equal opportunity epistemic necessity and a potential pitfall here.
 Insisting on pushing an explanatory factor back a level is often an indication of a strong prior commitment of some sort.
 Disagreement over deeper philosophical or other principles will frequently generate divergence over when something has or has not been explained away.
 One side, committed to the principle, will accept a level change as embodying a deeper insight into the relevant phenomenon.
 The other, rejecting the principle, will see an ad hoc retreat to defend an α which has in fact been explained away.

 Returning to the present issue, design argument advocates will of course reject the claim that design, teleology, agency and the like have been explained away either by science generally or by Darwinian evolution in particular.
 Reasons will vary.
-Some will see any science — Darwinian evolution included — as incompetent to say anything of ultimate design relevance, pro or con.
+Some will see any science—Darwinian evolution included—as incompetent to say anything of ultimate design relevance, pro or con.
 (Many on both sides of the design issue fit here.)
-Some will see Darwinian evolution as failing condition (a), (b) and/or (c), claiming that Darwinian evolution is not explanatorily adequate to selected α's, is inadequately supported by the evidence, and is far from superior to agency explanations of relevant phenomena.
-(Creationists and some — not all — ‘intelligent design’ advocates fit here.)
+Some will see Darwinian evolution as failing condition (a), (b) and/or (c), claiming that Darwinian evolution is not explanatorily adequate to selected α’s, is inadequately supported by the evidence, and is far from superior to agency explanations of relevant phenomena.
+(Creationists and some—not all—‘intelligent design’ advocates fit here.)
 Some will argue that a Darwinian failure occurs at (d), citing e.g., a concept of information claimed to be both essential to evolution and freighted with agency.
-(Some intelligent design advocates fit here.
-(Dembski, 2002, Meyer, 1998) However, the major contention of present interest involves (e).
+(Some intelligent design advocates (e.g., Dembski, 2002 and Meyer, 1998) fit here.)
+However, the major contention of present interest involves (e).

 However, if Rs result from gapless chains of natural causal processes, the evidential impact of those Rs again threatens to become problematic and ambiguous, since there will a fortiori be at the immediate level a full natural causal account for them.
 Design will, in such cases, play no immediate mechanistic explanatory role, suggesting its superfluousness.
 But even if such conceptions were explanatorily and scientifically superfluous at that level, that does not entail that they are conceptually, alethically, inferential, or otherwise superfluous in general.
 The role of mind might be indirect, deeply buried, or at several levels of remove from the immediate production mechanism but would still have to be present at some level.
-In short, on the above picture Darwinian evolution will not meet condition (e) for explaining away design.
-That is of course not a shortcoming of Darwinian evolution — unless one hopes to deploy Darwinian evolution as a weapon against design arguments (or, more broadly) theism.
+In short, on the above picture Darwinian evolution will not meet condition (e) for explaining away design, which is not itself a shortcoming of Darwinian evolution.

 But any gap-free argument will depend crucially upon the Rs in question being ultimately dependent for their eventual occurrence upon agent activity.
 That issue could be integrated back into an altered Schema 2 by replacing (6) with: